 Direct and indirect initiatives and referendums are permitted to amend statutes.
 Initiatives are not permitted to amend the state Constitution.
 Legislatively initiated ballot measures may amend both statutes and the Constitution.

 There is a single-subject rule.

 Five preliminary signatures are required from sponsors who are residents of the state and have voted in a regular general election in Utah within the last three years.

-Initiative petitions must be submitted no later than the earlier of: 30 days after the day on which the first individual signs the initiative packet; 316 days after the day on which the application for the initiative petition is filed; or the February 15 immediately before the next regular general election immediately after the application is filed (February 18, 2020 due to non-business days and the holiday).
-Referendums must be submitted no later than the earlier of:14 days after the day on which the first individual signs the referendum packet; or 40 days after the end of the legislative session at which the law passed.
+Initiative petitions must be submitted no later than the earlier of: 30 days after the day on which the first individual signs the initiative packet; 316 days after the day on which the application for the initiative petition is filed; or the February 15 immediately before the next regular general election immediately after the application is filed (February 15, 2022).
+Referendums must be submitted no later than the earlier of: 14 days after the day on which the first individual signs the referendum packet; or 40 days after the end of the legislative session at which the law passed.

 There is no named circulation period for initiative petitions.
 However, if the petitioners fail to secure the required number of signatures to be placed on the ballot on the date of the election specified in the petition, they must submit a new application, obtain new signature sheets, and collect signatures again.

 Ballot Title and Summary